 When are hold harmless agreements used?

-A hold harmless agreement can appear in contracts in any industry although they are not commonplace in most contractual arrangements.
-However, there is a tendency within certain industries for the inclusion of the hold harmless or indemnity agreement in order to make the use of specialist sub-contractors much easier for the main contractor.
+There is no reason that a hold harmless agreement should not appear in any aspect of business and not genera; requirements for them to be used, however there is a tendency within certain industries for the inclusion of the hold harmless or indemnity agreement in order to make the use of specialist sub-contractors much easier for the main contractor.

 Good examples of this are in the gas, oil and rail industries where the perceived risks are high as are the requirements for limits of indemnity for third party liability insurance.
 The level of cover that might be required for a specialist contractor to work on an oil platform would be so expensive for the specialist contractor that it would either preclude them from undertaking the work or make the cost of the work to the main contractor extremely expensive.
 In cases such as these the actual risks that are being undertaken by the sub-contractor are already present and presumably insured by the main contractor.
 It makes good business sense for a hold harmless agreement to be in force between the parties in respect of the work being undertaken.